polterguy/phosphorusfive/core/p5.webapp/modules/desktop/README.md

 # Desktop

-This is the desktop module for [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
+This is the _"desktop"_ module for [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
 It is normally the module that can be found at your server's root URL.
 It contains several helper events, necessary for your system to function - In addition to that it allows you to easily launch your other modules, as a _"starter menu"_.